wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <summary>click for details</summary>

 - 20200918:
-deleted two fakepcid kexts and some other things，now efi is very clean，and fixed wifi-bluetooth conflict issue
+deleted two fakepcid kexts and some other things，now efi is very clean，and try to fix wifi-bluetooth conflict issue

 - 20200917: